dbvertrieb/MoRedux/README.md

         }
         .build()

-    // setup a selector only with todos that have not been done yet val unfinishedTodos = store.addSelectorToStateFlow(emptyList()) { state -> state.todos.filterIndexed { index, _ -> !state.done[index] }
+    // set up a selector only with todos that have not been done yet val unfinishedTodos = store.addSelectorToStateFlow(emptyList()) { state -> state.todos.filterIndexed { index, _ -> !state.done[index] }
     }